-Nineteen infants died due to soft bedding; six were in their cribs with stuffed animals, soft bedding and/or bumper pads; one was placed to sleep in bassinets with pillows or soft bedding; five were placed on adult beds with either pillows or comforters; one fell off a sofa into furry beanbag chair; two were in car seats, one with a blanket and one without; one on a sofa with a boppy pillow and one was face down into a rock and play.
+Eighteen infants died due to soft bedding; eleven were in their cribs with stuffed animals, soft bedding and/or bumper pads; five were placed to sleep in bassinets with pillows or soft bedding; one was in a portable bassinet, and one was on an air mattress with a comforter sticking to his face.

-In six infant suffocations there was not enough information from the panel as to the child's position at time of death.
+In seven infant suffocations there was not enough information from the panel as to the child's location at time of death.
 These deaths were listed as positional asphyxia on the death certificates, so that is the category we are leaving them in.